microsoftgraph/msgraph-sdk-powershell/src/Users/v1.0/docs/Microsoft.Graph.Users.md

 ### [Get-MgUserMailboxSetting](Get-MgUserMailboxSetting.md)
 Settings for the primary mailbox of the signed-in user.
-You can get or update settings for sending automatic replies to incoming messages, locale, and time zone.
+You can get or update settings for sending automatic replies to incoming messages, locale and time zone.
 Returned only on $select.

 ### [Get-MgUserManager](Get-MgUserManager.md)